syeopite/lens/docs/formats/ruby-yaml.md

 # Ruby YAML
-Is the YAML format [used by ruby-i18n](https://github.com/ruby-i18n/i18n) and the format all of the internationalization libraries in Crystal prior to Lens.
+Is the YAML format [used by ruby-i18n](https://github.com/ruby-i18n/i18n) and the format implemented by all of the internationalization libraries in Crystal prior to Lens.
 [See here for more information regarding the format.](https://guides.rubyonrails.org/i18n.html)

 Ruby YAML has support for plurals, defined with CLDR data.
 This means that it *can* handle plural forms of both Integers and floating point numbers.

-!!!
-Note
-    At the time of writing Lens does not support plural form calculation with floats unfortunately.
-Though, except this to be added in version `0.2.0` or `0.3.0`!
+However, this has **not** been added to Lens as of writing.
+Expect to see it in either `v0.2.0` or `v0.3.0`.

 ## Using Ruby YAML

-!!!
-Info inline end "Fun Fact"
-     The name: `CrystalI18n::I18n`, was chosen since all internationalization shards in Crystal prior to Lens, were based off of this format.

-    This backend will likely get renamed in the future.

-The Ruby YAML backend is the `CrystalI18n::I18n`.
-To initialize, simply pass in the locale directory:\
+The Ruby YAML backend is the `CrystalI18n::I18n`[^1].
+To initialize, simply pass in the locale directory:

 ```crystal
 catalogue = CrystalI18n::I18n.new("locales")